EMPLOYMENT BACKGROUND CHECKS

-- Employment Drug Screening Expanded Opiates FAQ
+Expanded Opiates Employment Drug Screening

 Pre- Employment Drug Screening Expanded Opiates FAQ

-The opiate screening immunoassays are targeted to detect morphine.
+Opiate screening immunoassays are targeted to detect morphine.

 Since the other opiates share structural similarities with morphine, the opiate screening reagents detect the expanded opiates to varying extents.

 In the case of oxycodone, most of the general opiate screens only detect oxycodone if it is present at a high concentration.
 With the new expanded opiate panel from Quest Diagnostics, we are adding a specific screening test to detect oxycodone; thereby, increasing the detection rate for oxycodone use/abuse.

 In 2004, based on more than 284,000 workplace drug tests, the positivity rate for hydrocodone was 0.85% and for oxycodone was 0.19 percent.

 What are the trends in expanded opiate abuse?

 There have been significant and alarming increases in the incidence of oxycodone and hydrocodone use as measured by the National Survey on Drug Use & Health [NSDUH] (formerly, the National Household Survey on Drug Abuse); the Monitoring the Future surveys of high school and college-aged youth; Drug Abuse Warning Network (DAWN) emergency department mentions;and Quest Diagnostics positivity rates.